Who We Are

 RequiredPreferred

-QualificationBachelor’s degree in a related performing arts disciplineAdvanced degree in education and content area
+QualificationBachelor’s degreeAdvanced degree in education and content area

-Prior KnowledgeResponsive Classroom training or related community-building program, e.g., advisory programs
+• Responsive Classroom training or related community-building programs, e.g., advisory programs

-Contact: Please send a cover letter and a resume to Lukas Rahlson, Director of Upper School, at rahlson@cathedralschool.net.
+Contact: Please send a cover letter and a résumé to Lukas Rahlson, Director of Upper School, at rahlson@cathedralschool.net.

 • Extended Day Program Staff / Afterschool Teacher